 State Drawing Room

-This room is used for greeting official visitors and for photographs with the Governor and First Lady.
+The State Drawing Room is primarily used for greeting official visitors and is often the backdrop for photographs with the Governor and First Lady.

 Along the far wall, there are two mahogany marble-top pier tables from 1815.
 Atop both tables are pairs of Chinese pistol-handled vases made sometime between 1780 and 1800.
-The portraits located above the tables are by painter John Neagle.
-He is mostly known as a portrait painter in the first half of the 19th century.
-The portraits are of Naval Lieutenant and Mrs. John Marston in 1830.
-He served in the Navy during the War of 1812, Mexican-American War and American Civil War.
-He was eventually promoted to Rear Admiral before retiring.
+The portraits located above each table are by the painter John Neagle.
+He is most known for his portrait painting during the first half of the 19th century.
+The portraits on the wall are of Naval Lieutenant and Mrs. John Marston.
+He served in the Navy during the Revolutionary War and was promoted to rear admiral before retiring.

-The rug is a replica of an original Aubusson tapestry.
-The city of Aubusson, located in central France, is famous throughout the world for its productions of tapestries and carpets since the 14th century.
+The State Drawing Room’s rug is a replica of an original Aubusson tapestry.
+The City of Aubusson, located in central France, is famous throughout the world for its productions of tapestries and carpets since the 14th century.
 The replicated rug was crafted by Lacey Champion Mill of Fairmount, Georgia.
 It was donated to the Governor’s Mansion before the 1996 Olympics competed in Atlanta.
 This was to showcase Georgia’s textile industry.

 The two chandeliers are English Regency and were made around 1815.